day8/re-frame/docs/WIP/Flow.md

 There's a queue.

-When you `dispatch`, the `event` vector is put into a FIFO queue to be processed "vey soon".
+When you `dispatch` an event, it is put into a FIFO queue to be processed "vey soon".

 It is important to the design of re-frame that event processing is async.
-It is more declarative and it loosens up the coupling.

 On the end of the queue, is a `router` which (very soon) will:
  - pick up events one after the other